Houston Fibroids Logo

 Adenomyosis is a benign, non-life threatening condition.
 But it's very painful, and patients need relief.
 Unfortunately, doctors often confuse adenomyosis with uterine fibroids and other conditions, so it can be difficult to diagnose without proper medical attention.

-One of the newer treatments for Adenomyosis is UAE, or Uterine Artery Embolization.
-How does its effectiveness stack up against other treatments?
+One of the newer treatments for adenomyosis is UAE, or Uterine Artery Embolization.
+In this post, we take a deeper look at this condition, and examine how UAE’s effectiveness stacks up against other treatments.

 What Is Adenomyosis?